ContentFlows/Documentation

 Insufficient permissions on LinkedIn

-Your LinkedIn app does not have the Share on LinkedIn product approved, or the token was generated without the w_member_social scope.
-Go back to step 3 of the LinkedIn guide and ensure the product is approved, then regenerate the token.
+Your LinkedIn app does not have the Share on LinkedIn product approved, or the token was generated without w_member_social.
+Go back to step 3 of the LinkedIn guide, then regenerate the token.

 You must be an admin of the Facebook Page

-The Facebook account you used to generate the token is not an Admin of the target Page.
-Ask the Page admin to either generate the token themselves, or add you as an Admin at facebook.com → Page settings → Page roles.
+The Facebook account that generated the token is not an Admin of the target Page.
+Ask the Page admin to generate the token themselves, or get yourself added as Admin at facebook.com → Page settings → Page roles.

 Personal Instagram accounts cannot use the Content Publishing API.
-Follow the steps above to convert to a Professional account first.
+Follow the conversion steps above.

 Instagram: account not linked to a Facebook Page